sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 Connect `ENA` to `pin 9` and `ENB` to `pin 3`

 ## Motor Control
 Start with the completed program from the last tutorial.
 Make sure to [import](https://github.com/Penn-State-Robotics-Club/tutorials/blob/master/LogicWithDistances.md#importing-the-newping-library) the NewPing library if you haven't already.
-And move `trig` from the distance sensor to `pin 10` and `sonarEcho` to ``
+Also move `trig` from the distance sensor to `pin 10` and `echo` to `pin 11`.
 ```c
 #include <NewPing.h>